mystic-finance/Stellar-RFQ/docs/TECHNICAL_ARCHITECTURE.md

 The protocol is thus comprised of several elements, namely:
 - A settlement contract, which settles transactions between the auction winner and the user.
 Supports both swaps and lending market liquidations.
-- A backend, which handles and coordinates the auction logic and aggregates bids from both off-chain and on-chain sources.
+- A backend, which handles and coordinates the auction logic and aggregates bids from both off-chain and on-chain sources and chooses the best price.
 The backend is connected to an API/SDK, such that third-parties can easily bid on the RFQ and integrate with us to enable instant liquidity on their assets.
 - A liquidity facility contract, which enables bidders to curate vaults that keep user deposits in lending markets and bid on liquidations with lending TVL;
 - Adapter contracts for each protocol that we integrate with.
 For example, each lending market connected to a facility will need its own adapter contract.
 - An RFQ router contract, which routes to the winning bid and settles with that bidder.